edsu/inkdroid.org/_posts/2020-07-02-appraisal-talk.md

 with the communities that they document.
 The results help ground the encounter between archival practice and the architecture of the Web.

+---

+I should note that I remain very grateful for the editorial guidance that I received from Fiorella Foscarini and Jennifer Douglas while preparing this article for publication.
+They helped refine many of the ideas in it contains, and specifically helped me present the application of Critical Discourse Analysis as a research method.

 [Appraisal Talk in Web Archives]: https://inkdroid.org/papers/appraisal-talk.pdf
 [link to the pdf]: https://inkdroid.org/papers/appraisal-talk.pdf